-There is nothing superior to ferrocement for the items listed above.
-It is true that most pools are made with a pneumatic cement sprayer and finished with marble dust plaster.
-It is also true that one can make an excellent swimming pool with ferrocement very economically.
-Smooth the surface to approximate surfaces found in natural stone areas to realize the maximum artistic and economic advantages of ferrocement.
+Ferrocement is best for the items listed in the headline above.
+One can make an excellent swimming pool with ferrocement very economically.
+Smooth the surface like surfaces found in natural stone areas to realize the maximum artistic and economic advantages of ferrocement.

-Finish work commences at the beginning, with the steel work.
+Finish work begins with the steel work.
 For below ground pools and reservoirs the finish work begins with excavation.
-A nice smooth work area with no loose dirt makes the job easier and the finished product is therefore better.
+A smooth work area with no loose dirt makes the job easier and the finished product is better.

 The above graphic example illustrates two layers of welded wire.
 A grid of reinforcing steel bars is between them.
 Further back is a darker area which depicts an outer layer of metal lath.
 1.25 centimeter square welded wire is good on one side.
 Two layers of poultry netting also serves the purpose.
 The outer layers hold wet plaster and provide significant strength.
 These items are obtained from a vendor who supplies masons.

 Rebar is sold as #3 (3/8 inch diameter (95mm)), #4 (4/8 inch (114mm), #5, etc.